Abdulmumin1/yaqeen.me/src/routes/blog/posts/git+for+beginners.md

 ---

-If you are just starting out, you might be wondering what exactly is Git 🤔 and why the it everywhere.
+If you are just starting out, you might be wondering what exactly is Git 🤔 and why is it everywhere.

 Most of the time, you are working on building simple projects, and the code base doesn't get too complex.
 Hence, easy to maintain.